Early Access Release Date

 Denis "Wataru" Patrut

 Gesture VR is a drawing app with an emphasis on figure drawing.
 It offers artists a private virtual drawing studio where beginners and professionals can practice and improve their drawing skills anywhere at any time.
 Artists can choose to draw either on a digital 2D paper pad or in the 3D space around them.
-The app features over 100 high-quality photogrammetry scans of real models and allows artists to adjust the lighting, rotation and pose durations.
+The app features high-quality photogrammetry scans of real models and allows artists to adjust the lighting, rotation and pose durations.
 Draw alone, or invite up to three friends.

 Gesture VR is a project by Canadian artist: Nick Ladd.
 He has been a proponent of VR art since 2017 when he got his first headset and discovered the magic of software like AnimVR and Quill, tools which he used to create numerous animation and illustration projects.
 He believes that VR will revolutionize the creative process and empower artists with its fun and user-friendly approach to 3D.
 To help artists get into VR, he has created dozens of free tutorial videos and taught workshops worldwide.